About Us

 • Develop expert educators among those trained; and

-• Support select experts to becoming masters or scholars engaged in QI/PS research and discovery.
+• Support select experts in becoming masters or scholars engaged in QI/PS research and discovery.

 Our Team

-The I-QIPS team unites leaders from across the educational and clinical enterprise, each contributing diverse expertise in quality improvement and patient safety (QI/PS).
-Together, they advance the mission of I-QIPS by supporting education, coaching, and leadership in QI/PS at every level.
+The I-QIPS team brings together leaders from across the educational and clinical enterprise, each contributing diverse expertise in quality improvement and patient safety (QI/PS).
+Together, they advance the mission of the I-QIPS by supporting education, coaching, and leadership in QI/PS across all levels of learning and professional practice.

-Their valuable contributions span key roles across the I-QIPS, including:
+Their contributions span several key roles within the I-QIPS, including:

-The team also works closely with select first-year medical students from BCM campuses in Houston and Temple, Texas, who serve approximately 9-month terms in the following role:
+The team also collaborates with select first-year medical students from BCM campuses in Houston and Temple, Texas, who serve approximately nine-month terms as: